 Technical Skills

-• Broad understanding of the concepts, methods, and ideal practices of information security.
+• Broad understanding of the concepts, methods, and ideal information security practices.

 • Subject matter expertise in risk management, incident response, cryptography, and network security.